gencer/gitea-githubify/README.md

 This repo contains patch files for Gitea to make Gitea looks like GitHub.

-**Note** **that**, patch size is huge, because it still needs many fixes.
-Until it fixed and proper version released, I will decrease patch size.
+~~**Note** **that**, patch size is huge, because it still needs many fixes.
+Until it fixed and proper version released, I will decrease patch size.~~

+I minified and decreased patch size.
+I will try to implement more minified version later.

 Install
 ==